-This document should be read and applied with reference to the related updates in Scouts Australia's Policy and Rules (P&R), with supporting tools (procedures, guidance documents etc.) to be provided from time to time through the National Sustainability Toolkit.
+This document should be read and applied in the context of Policy and Rules, with supporting tools (procedures, guidance documents etc.) to be provided from time to time through the National Sustainability Toolkit.

 Policy Statement

 The Scout Association of Australia (Scouts Australia) is inclusive of all (within the scope of its membership) regardless of gender, sexuality, race, spiritual beliefs, abilities or socioeconomic status and does not tolerate any form of harm, abuse, exclusion or neglect.
 Scouts Australia embraces the diversity of its community, aiming to reflect this diversity through its policies and practices, and provide inclusion that ensures access to Scouting for all.